 - a.
 Check the balance of the door and the counterweights; add or remove weight to the counterweights if it's necessary. - b.
 Inspect the perimeter seals, and verify that they are not causing excessive friction. - c.
-Ensure that the link arm bolts are not so tight that they resist the rotation of the link arms, which is necessary to raise the door; loosen the bolts if necessary. - d.
-Ensure that the counterweights can travel without contacting anything. - B. The door stops and returns to the open position when I try to close it. - a.
-Make sure that nothing is obstructing the motor's safety - Refer - b.
-Check the motor's control panel because it may indicate the problem. to the motor's installation manual for a diagnosis - c.
+Ensure that the counterweights can travel without contacting anything.

+B. The door stops and returns to the open position when I try to close it.

+- a.
+Make sure that nothing is obstructing the motor's safety - b.
+Check the motor's control panel because it may indicate the problem.
+Refer to the motor's installation manual for a diagnosis - c.
 Make sure the wiring in the control station is correct.

-- C. The door stops and returns to the closed position when I try to open it. - a.
-Make sure the cam pins are aligned; loosen the adjustment coupler on torsion bar if you need to realign them.
-(See Process 6, number 3) - D. The door will not operate. - a.
-Verify that power is getting to the motor and/or its control unit. - b.
+C. The door stops and returns to the closed position when I try to open it.

+a.
+Make sure the cam pins are aligned; loosen the adjustment coupler on the torsion bar if you need to realign them.
+(See Process 6, number 3)

+D. The door will not operate.

+- a.
+Verify that power is getting to the motor and/or its control unit. b.
 Check the wiring in the control station. - c.
 Make sure the photo eyes are connected and working - d.
-Make sure the motor is engaged to the torsion bar. - E. The door makes a "bumping" noise when I operate it. - a.
-Lubricate the surfaces between the cable thimbles and the axles with bearing grease.
+Make sure the motor is engaged to the torsion bar.

+C. The door makes a "bumping" noise when I operate it.

+- a) Lubricate the surfaces between the cable thimbles and the axles with bearing grease. - b) Make sure the trolley chains have a little deflection in them. - c) Adjust each chain's tension by turning the turnbuckle that connect the trolleys to the chains. - d) Inspect and lubricate the pulley bearings.

+D. The Door Does Not Close Completely.

+- A. Check the settings for the travel limit that the motor calibrated. - B. Make sure nothing is binding the bottom seal. - C. Make sure the bottom of the door is not rubbing the floor.

+E. The door does not open completely

+a.
+Check the door stops to make sure the door is meeting them and opening fully.
+(See Process 3, Step 2 to indicating the location of the door stop.)

 - b.
-Make sure the trolley chains have a little deflection in them.
-Adjust each chain's tension by turning the nuts on the bolts that connect the trolleys to the chains. - c.
-Inspect and lubricate the pulley bearings. - F. The Door Does Not Close Completely - a.
-Check the settings for the travel limit that the motor calibrated. - b.
-Make sure nothing is binding the bottom seal. - c.
-Make sure the bottom of the door is not rubbing the floor. - d.
-Make sure the link arms are facing the right direction.(See Process 2,Number 2) - G. The door does not open completely
+Make sure the door is not colliding into the lintel. - c.
+Make sure nothing is keeping the counterweights from lowering fully.

+H. ZAP Motor is operating very slow.

 - a.
-Check the door stops to make sure the door is meeting them and opening fully.
-(See Process 3, Step 2 to find the location of the door stop.) - b.
-Make sure the door is not colliding into the lintel. - c.
-Make sure nothing is keeping the counterweights from lowering fully. - H. ZAP Motor is operating very slow. - a.
 The motor may still be calibrating the door's movement.
 Refer to the motor's manual for reset instructions and limit programming. - b.
 Make sure nothing is obstructing the door. - c.
 In the event of power loss for more than 2 hours, the internal memory module will need to recalibrate the door's limits.
 Operate the door to fully open and fully closed, and the motor will resume normal operation.

-Service and Repair
+F.Service and Repair

 - 1. Replacing a glass panel - a.
-From the outside, one person should hold the panel with suction cups. - b.
-From the inside, another person should cut the double- sided tape by sliding a utility knife around the edges of the panel, releasing it for the person on the outside to remove. - c.
+From the outside, one person should hold the panel with suction cups.

+- 2. From the inside, another person should cut the double- sided tape by sliding a utility knife around the edges of the panel, releasing it for the person on the outside to remove. - 3.
 Thoroughly clean the mullions with denatured alcohol, scraping the excess residue if it's necessary.
-Do the same on the glass panel if you intend to reuse it. - d.
+Do the same on the glass panel if you intend to reuse it. - 4.
 Reapply the tape according to the instructions in Process 4.

-2. Replacing the trolley bearings
+2. Replacing the trolley